 “Leaf” It to Nature

 Incorporate your venue’s flora into your decor.
 It’s environmentally friendly (less paper, more nature) and playful.
-Take this vintage tropical garden wedding, where a giant palm is scrawled in metallic ink bearing the bar menu’s drink list and an installation in the same bright palms hangs above.
+Take this vintage tropical garden wedding for example, where a giant palm leaf is scrawled in metallic ink bearing the bar menu’s drink list and an installation in the same bright palms hangs above.

 Serve Farm-Fresh Fare

-Locavores will want to dine on cuisine that reflects the garden party palate.
-Opt for food that sings of the season and region—maybe even the plot of land on which you wed.
+Locavores will want to dine on seasonal cuisine that reflects the garden party palate.
+Opt for food that's fresh and celebrates the region—maybe even the plot of land on which you wed.